tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps-Multistage-Pipeline-(WIP).md

 Our current approach is leveraging the Azure Environments capabilities to handle pipeline resources such as approvals, deployment window time, and exclusive locks.

-For each _`Environment.*.Key`_ previously added to the variable group, [create an Azure Environment](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops#create-an-environment), and ensure that the Azure Environment names match the variable Key values.
+For each OutSystems environment in your delivery pipeline (except Development), [create a matching Azure Environment](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops#create-an-environment) and ensure that the Environment name matches the corresponding _`Environment.*.Key`_ variable value.

 ### 3. Create a Multistage Pipeline